sokmontrey/dynamical-js/README.md

 ```

 ## Composite
-A composite is a object consisted of vertices connected together using distance constraint.
+A composite is a PhysicObject consisted of vertices connected together using distance constraint.

 ## Control Flow
 There are specific order for which physic operations (check constraint, update position, etc) should be perform.
 By not following this control flow, the simulation could break down very easily.